wso2/docs-is/en/docs/develop/enable-verification-for-updated-mobile-number.md

 "HTTP/1.1 201 Created"
 ```

-Additionally can send the following curl command to resend a new SMS OTP code by a privileged user.
+Additionally, you can use the following curl command to resend a new SMS OTP code by a privileged user.

+!!!
+Note
+    Resending SMS OTP code by a privileged user is available as an update in WSO2 IS 5.11.0 from update level 159 onwards (Updates 2.0 model).
+If you don't already have this update, see the instructions on [updating WSO2 products](https://updates.docs.wso2.com/en/latest/updates/overview/).

 **Sample**